duglin/helloworld/README.md

 rebuild-00001-deployment-849cb99967-rnwsf               Running          43s
 ```

-Since the `github` and `rebuild` actions are both Knative service, when
+Since the `github` and `rebuild` actions are both Knative service you'll
+see them listed in the top section, and when
-the Github event came into our cluster those services were spun up, if not
+the Github event came into our cluster instances of those services were spun
+up, if not
 already running.
 Notice the `helloworld-00003-pod-6b8b9b` pod.
 That's the
 build pod for revision 3 (the next version) of our app.

 Eventually, that pod will go away and you should see a new "deployment"
 pod show up, which is our new version of the app running and ready to be
-hit.
+hit:

 ```
 $ curl -sf helloworld.default.kndemo.us-south.containers.appdomain.cloud
 00003: Now is the time for all good...
 ```

 There ya go!
-Notice it say "0003" not "0002".
+Notice it say "0003" not "0002", and shows our new text instead
+of `Hello World!`.

 ### A/B Testing